 For many of us, this question comes as a surprise.
 Didn’t John recognize Jesus?

 John’s inquiry about Jesus’ identity as the Messiah is interpreted in several ways.
-Some scholars suggest that John knew full well that Jesus was the Messiah, and he dispatched his disciples to Jesus so that they could personally recognize and follow Jesus.
+Some scholars suggest that John knew full well that Jesus was the Messiah (Matthew 3:13-17), and he sent his disciples to Jesus so that they could shed their mistaken notions about the kind of Messiah to expect, and come to personally recognize and follow Jesus.

 Others suggest that John was generally unaware of Jesus’ ministry and the wonders he had already performed.
-In Matthew’s gospel, John is arrested before the beginning of Jesus’ ministry.
+In Matthew’s gospel, John is arrested before the beginning of Jesus’ ministry (Matthew 4:12).
 He did not witness Jesus’ redemptive work himself, he simply heard of it while he was in prison.

 Or perhaps John was perfectly aware of Jesus’ work, but he did not yet see all the eschatological signs he expected to see.
-After all, release of the captives was one such sign (see Isaiah 61:1), and John was still imprisoned.
+After all, release of the captives was one such sign (Isaiah 61:1), and John was still imprisoned.

-Regardless of which interpretation is correct, the fact that the question is being asked at all reveals that the kind of messiah that John and his disciples expected was not the kind of messiah that Jesus turned out to be.
+Regardless of which interpretation is correct, the fact that the question is being asked at all reveals that the kind of Messiah the people expected was not the Messiah that Jesus turned out to be.
 At some point, John had to reconcile his expectations for the Messiah with Jesus himself.
 Christ did not burst onto the scene with judgment, as John seemed to think he would.
 Recall our reading from last week, when John lashed out at those who come to be baptized: Brood of vipers!
 Who warned you to flee from the coming wrath?
 (Matthew 3:7).
 He went on to warn his audience that the coming messiah’s winnowing fork is in his hand, and he will clear his threshing floor and gather his wheat into the granary, but the chaff he will burn with unquenchable fire (Matthew 3:12).
 It’s clear that John expected a harsh and judgmental messiah.

 But instead of threatening judgment, Jesus preached good news to the poor, liberty to captives, sight for the blind, and freedom for the oppressed.
-His first contact with tax collectors was not to exhort them to honesty, but to call them to be disciples and share meals with them — to the point that he was called “a glutton and a drunkard, a friend of tax collectors and sinners” in Luke 7:34.
+His first contact with tax collectors was not to exhort them to honesty but to call them to be disciples and share meals with them — to the point that he was called “a glutton and a drunkard, a friend of tax collectors and sinners” (Luke 7:34).

 It is easy to imagine that John was disappointed.
 Are we disappointed in Christ, or do we fully accept the gospel message?
 Are we content with God’s ways, or do we insist upon our own?